- Home

 Modifications to Policies and Procedures: The City will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all City programs, services, and activities.
 For example, individuals with service animals are welcome in City offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should contact the office of Community Development, Jolynn Jarnagin, at 254-616-3241 or via email as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should contact the ADA Coordinator at 254-501-7841 or via email as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the City to take any action that would fundamentally alter the nature of its programs or services or impose an undue financial or administrative burden.

-Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to Jolynn Jarnagin at 254-616-3241 or via email for ADA Coordinator.
+Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to 254-501-7841, via email to the ADA Coordinator, or by selecting the correct button below and completing the form.

 The City will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.